 Have a conversation with the Google Assistant

-You can have a conversation with your speaker or Smart Display without saying "Ok Google" before each question or command.
+You can have a conversation with your Pixel 4, speaker, or Smart Display without saying "Ok Google" before each question or command.

 To use continued conversation, you must use the Google Assistant in English.